spryker/spryker-docs/docs/pbc/all/payment-service-provider/202404.0/base-shop/third-party-integrations/stripe/project-guidelines-for-stripe.md

 - Value length: max 500 characters
 - Key-value pairs: max 50 pairs

 When you pass the metadata to Stripe, it is stored in the payment object and can be retrieved later.
-For example, you can use the metadata to store the order ID or any other data you need to pass to Stripe.
+For example, you can use the metadata to store f.e. an external ID or any other data you need to pass to Stripe.

 When a `PaymentIntent` is created on the Stripe side you can see your passed `additionalPaymentData` in the Stripe UI.